sympletech/just-build-it/README.md

 ```

 Placing multiple entries in the builds folder of the config will start multiple builders (good for projects with lots of files)

+# Under the hood

+This toolchain is using Rollup.js with the following plugins:

+rollup-plugin-json

+rollup-plugin-node-resolve

+rollup-plugin-commonjs

+rollup-plugin-babel

+@babel/preset-env

+Javascript is minified using gulp-uglify

+And SourceMaps are built using gulp-sourcemaps

+SCSS is compiled using gulp-sass

+And it's SourceMaps are generated using gulp-sourcemaps as well

+It's all wrapped in a few Gulp tasks